-In this post we’ll take you through the best places to visit in Riga, Latvia.
+In this post I’ll take you through the best places to visit in Riga, Latvia.

-But before we jump right into the perfect Riga itinerary we put together, let’s answer some of the questions you may have.
+But before we jump right into the perfect Riga itinerary I put together, let’s answer some of the questions you may have.

 What language do they speak in Riga, Latvia?